 In October 1916 Kruze entered the accelerated courses of Imperial Nicholas Military Academy (Russian: Императорская Николаевская военная академия).
 That was an elite higher military educational institution of the Russian Empire, which trained personnel of the General Staff for the Russian army.
 During the First World War, the Academy suspended classes for a long time, but from the end of 1916, for the needs of the front, resumed training of personnel of the General Staff under a shortened program.
-In 1916-1918, there were three queues of accelerated courses with two classes in each: the preparatory course and the senior class.
+From 1916 to 1918, there were three queues of accelerated courses with two classes in each: the preparatory course and the senior class.

 During World War I, Kruze rose from Podporuchik to Podpolkovnik (equal to the lieutenant colonel).
 He was awarded the Orders of St. Anna, 4th Class with the inscription For Bravery (1915), St. Anna, 3rd Class with swords and bow (1915), St. Stanislaus, 3rd Class, with swords and bow (1915), St. Stanislaus, 2nd Class with swords (1915), St. Anna, 2nd Class with swords (1916), St. Vladimir, 4th Class with swords and bow (1917).

 It is worth noting that shortly after Kruze graduated from the accelerated courses at the Academy, the February Revolution took place in Russia.
 As a result, Tsar Nicholas II abdicated, and governance passed to the Provisional Government, which would prove deeply unpopular, and therefore shared dual power with the Petrograd Soviet (St. Petersburg was called Petrograd from 1914 to 1924).